Snapshots

 Cataloguing my experience

 With a one-week deadline, there were limitations put in place for how large of a scope this project could cover.
-As such, if you've played with the prototype, you'll notice that there were features mentioned and shown, but were not actually implemented and fleshed out.
-For example, the true social functionalities behind the "From your friends" category on the homepage, the photo editor's interface and features, or the outcome and actual logic behind smart uploads.
+As such, you'll notice that there were features mentioned and shown, but were not actually implemented and fleshed out.
+As an example, the true social functionalities behind the "From your friends" category on the homepage — adding friends (so there would be photos to show) would be a whole other process, separate from any photo managing capabilities.

 Although it is easy to dream of all the perfect features, thoughtful prototyping does require time.
 Either way, the exercise was a test to our response and how we justify and design user-centric, which in this case, I feel that I've done a successful job implementing a happy medium between Marlene and Jackson.